rebeam-org-zz/pandocker/example.md

 1. Small caps are displayed when using a font having real small cap glpyhs, in a browser supporting `font-feature-settings: "c2sc";`
 2. If the font or browser do not support small caps, normal capitals are displayed instead.
 3. Absolute requirements are displayed in dark red, recommendations in blue, and options in green.
+4. Emphasis is applied using a faint dashed underline

 This produces the following appearance: